Espresso is unlike any other type of coffee.

 If you’re not in great shape, you should probably consider an electric grinder.

-The ideal entry-level espresso grinder
+The ideal single-dose espresso grinder

 You should check out my review of this grinder for more in-depth information, but to give you a brief recap, I think this is a fantastic deal for the money.

-The perfect espresso grinder for most people
+The most Suitable espresso grinder for regular people

 Again, I’d encourage you to check out my full review for an in-depth explanation of all its features.